moamensoo/class_projects/README.md

- A collection of assignments for my Parallel Programming course, combining both sequential and parallel implementation using CUDA.
+ A collection of assignments for my university classes.